-Taking it to the next level of understanding, this course explores how the "humans are inextricably interconnected with the oceans" (Ocean Literacy Principle #6).
-Through weekly sampling trips to local coastal environments, a variety of inquiry labs, and activities that mimic resolving complex challenges, students discover how integrated the environment, economy, and society truly are.
-The Sea Around Us reinforces and applies understanding of content from a variety of science and humanities courses, including Environmental Science, World Maritime History, Marine Science, AP Human Geography.
-This course prepares students for college-level courses and entry-level employment in ocean science and policy careers.
+Taking it to the next level of understanding, this course explores how "The ocean and humans are inextricably interconnected."
+(Ocean Literacy Principle #6) Through weekly trips to local coastal environments, a variety of inquiry labs, and activities that mimic finding resolutions to complex challenges, students how integrated the environment, economy, and society are.
+The Sea Around Us reinforces and applies understanding of content from a variety of science and humanities courses, including Environmental Science, World Maritime History, Marine Science, and Human Geography.
+This course prepares students for college level courses and entry level employment in ocean science, advocacy, and policy careers.